 This is described as having testamentary capacity.
 The will should be written in simple language, although it is not necessary for the person to be able to read or write.
 It is most important that when a person with a disability that affects their cognitive capacity is making a will a doctor is present who can testify to testamentary capacity, in order to prevent later disputes about the validity of the will.
 The best practice is to have a doctor as one of the witnesses to the will, and to have that doctor swear an affidavit that, at the time of making the will, the person understood the nature and effect of what they were doing.
 The will should be made an exhibit to the affidavit.

-If the person making the will is a represented person under the GA Act (see Understanding guardianship), it is essential to obtain a medical opinion as to their testamentary capacity.
+If the person making the will is a represented person under the GA Act (see Guardianship and medical treatment), it is essential to obtain a medical opinion as to their testamentary capacity.
 If the represented person has testamentary capacity, a copy of the will and affidavit should be sent to the person’s guardian and/or administrator, so the guardian and/or administrator can take into account the intentions expressed in the will when managing that person’s affairs.

 It is a good idea to use a lawyer (and preferably one who has experience in working with people who have disabilities that affect their cognitive capacity) to draft the will.
 This can avoid many later problems and possible disputes.
 A community legal centre may be able to suggest a lawyer who can draft a will; some community legal centres provide a will-making service, usually where a simple will is required.
 The Law Institute of Victoria (www.liv.asn.au) has a list of wills and estates specialists.